pawelngei/alxd.org/content/55en_notes_towards_a_solarpunk_game_design_overview.md

 We can list some chill, pastoral games such as the widely known [Stardew Valley](https://www.stardewvalley.net/)<sup>V</sup>, [My Time At Portia](https://store.steampowered.com/app/666140/My_Time_at_Portia/)<sup>V</sup>, [Outbound](https://store.steampowered.com/app/2681030/Outbound/)<sup>V</sup> and similar.

-Another game in this "chill survival" category is [Solarpunk](https://store.steampowered.com/app/1805110/Solarpunk/)<sup>V</sup> (which title makes searching for any _other_ Solarpunk game extremely annoying).
+Another game in this "chill survival" category is [Solarpunk](https://store.steampowered.com/app/1805110/Solarpunk/)<sup>V</sup> (the title of which makes searching for any _other_ Solarpunk game extremely annoying).
 For a position proudly claiming the name of the movement, it seems not to be too ambitious in its game designs, effectively proposing a floating-island version of Minecraft with solar panels on top.

 [Loftia](https://loftia.gg/)<sup>V</sup> MMO seems to also build on the theme of the floating islands, wind turbines and greenery, but I like that it focuses on community much more than other titles on this list.
 It's not released yet, but if done right, I could consider it a nice vision of a "realized Solarpunk utopia", even if not very realistic.